We Need a Podcast for the Meghan-Harry Podcast Drama

 As Markle and Prince Harry try to figure out their next move, we’re still trying to figure out what in the past two years led to all this.
-Thankfully, we’ve compiled all the Meghan/Harry/Spotify drama and will be dishing it out in a twenty-episode-long drawn out podcast series with ads every fifteen minutes.
+Thankfully, we’ve compiled all the Meghan/Harry/Spotify drama and will be dishing it out in a 20-episode-long drawn-out podcast series with ads every 15 minutes.
 Kidding.
 It’s all below for easy

 listening reading.